 REACH (Reaching, Exploring, and Cultivating our Heads, Hearts, and Hands) is a program Learnwell offers to help students dive deeper into subjects of interest.
-Each month, a different spotlight shines on a specific subject or area of interest.
+Each quarter, a different spotlight shines on a specific subject or area of interest.

 Spotlights range from dance and movement to science, engineering, or art.
-Every month, our REACH program offers a menu of opportunities open to any student who wishes to explore, go deeper, or learn more in a particular area of enrichment.
+Every quarter, our REACH program offers a menu of opportunities open to any student who wishes to explore, go deeper, or learn more in a particular area of enrichment.

 What do gifted students need?